 Risk Risk Title Risk Description Risk Assessor Current Risk Controls Assurances Review Status Policy COVID 19 Incident category set up to enable staff to raise concerns relating to Covid-19 and PPE Weekly SI meeting in place, with weekly oversight of all incidents raised in relation to COVID-19 Incidents relating to PPE - discussed with staff member at the time, ensure have updated information /poster/policy.
-Line manager informed if persistent issues or particular team issues. • non available external assurance currently available review commissioned Process staff in 'at-risk' groups are identified and managed appropriately including ensuring their physical and psychological wellbeing is supported Covid-19 health and wellbeing group in place and reviewing approach to physical and psychological wellbeing is supported Additional 24/7 mental health support has been deployed Additional occupational health support Health and Wellbeing booklet has been sent out via email and paper copy to all staff in the organisation,.
-Oversight of Covid-19 health and wellbeing through POD No external assurance is available at the time Process Risk assessment in place to support vulnerable staff with underlying health conditions, to include BAME staff Oversight via Corporate Command Oversight via strategic command Oversight via POD EDI group support the development and roll out of BAME risk assessment No external Assurance available at Policy There have been a number of staff test positive for COVID and there is evidence that in one department, cases are linked and are formally regarded as an outbreak.
-OH support to track, trace and test.
+Line manager informed if persistent issues or particular team issues. non available external assurance currently available review commissioned Process staff in 'at-risk' groups are identified and managed appropriately including ensuring their physical and psychological wellbeing is supported Covid-19 health and wellbeing group in place and reviewing approach to physical and psychological wellbeing is supported Additional 24/7 mental health support has been deployed Additional occupational health support Health and Wellbeing booklet has been sent out via email and paper copy to all staff in the organisation,.
+Oversight of Covid-19 health and wellbeing through POD No external assurance is available at the time Process Risk assessment in place to support vulnerable staff with underlying health conditions, to include BAME staff Oversight via Corporate Command Oversight via strategic command Oversight via POD EDI group support the development and roll out of BAME risk assessment No external Assurance available at Policy There have been a number of staff test positive for COVID and there is evidence that in one department, cases are linked and are formally regarded as an outbreak. this time • OH support to track, trace and test.
 IFC and H&S support to audit areas for compliance with social distancing, PPE and IFC measures.
-Hand Hygiene and IFC M&S training Colleague COVID Hotline implemented PHE and NHSE/I support in place to manage and monitor outbreak.
-Action Plan Start Date Action Details / Description Owner Reminder Date Target Date 27/09/2020 SOP developed and agreed at Tactical.
-Resources to provide facility for staff testing v vorking around the e hours of the patient Michala Dytor 01/11/2020 06/11/2020
+Hand Hygiene and IFC M&S training Colleague COVID Hotline implemented • PHE and NHSE/I support in place to manage and monitor outbreak.
+Action Plan manage and mornitor outbreak.
+Start Date Action Details / Descriptio on Owner Reminder Date Target Date 27/09/2020 SOP developed and agree Resources to provide facil king around the e hours of the patient Michala Dytor 01/11/2020 06/11/2020

-Risk Risk Title Risk Description Risk Assessor Current Risk Controls Assurances Review Status testing facility are bei ing identified.
-05/10/2020 Audit of individual risk k assessments to be comple eted y the end of October.
-Catherine Griffiths 25/10/2020 30/10/2020 15/07/2020 o undertake a stratified risk turns/ compliance collated b at risk/ vulnerable/ Catherine Griffiths 11/10/2020 16/10/2020 15/07/2020 Workforce to reflect a risk' staff internally an assurance with regards to c ompletion of ris sk assessments for 'at Catherine Griffiths 25/10/2020 30/10/2020 15/07/2020 ndertaken to determine reas to any staff members identi Catherine Griffiths 11/10/2020 16/10/2020 07/09/2020 Outbreak meeting in by Trust, PHE and NI place to respond and mana ge the outbrea k.
-Assurance sought in response.
-Matthew Lewis 01/11/2020 06/11/2020
+Risk Risk Title Risk Description Risk Assessor Current Risk Controls Assurances Review Status testing facility are be eing identified.
+05/10/2020 Audit of individual ris sk assessments to be compl eted y the end of October.
+Catherine Griffiths 25/10/2020 30/10/2020 15/07/2020 to undertake a stratified risk eturns/ compliance collated t at risk/ vulnerable/ Catherine Griffiths 11/10/2020 16/10/2020 15/07/2020 Workforce to reflect risk' staff internally a assurance with regards to c nd externally. completion of ris sk assessments for 'at Catherine Griffiths 25/10/2020 30/10/2020 15/07/2020 ndertaken to determine reas Catherine Griffiths 11/10/2020 16/10/2020 07/09/2020 place to respond and mana NHSEI that appropriate action Matthew Lewis 01/11/2020 06/11/2020